yeojz/fetched/README.md

     .withCredentials()
     .format();
 ```
-You should get the following output:
+You should get the following output in your `result` variable:
 ```json
 {
     "resource": "http://localhost",